LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-19-rustlings-advanced-errors.md

 tags:     rust rustlings
 ---

-If you are having difficulties with the exercise, please check below references:
+If you are having difficulties with the exercise, please check the below references:

 * [Defining an error type]
 * [Boxing errors]